 What sounds so scientific and elaborate in the dictionary is the easiest process when you’re looking to multiply your geranium stock.
 Take a cutting!

-Here’s how: Cuttings are best taken in autumn.
-Be sure to look for a stem that is well matured and firm.
+Here’s how.
+Cuttings are best taken in autumn.
+Look for a stem that is matured and has a firm texture.
 Cut a length of about 20 cm.
 Take off the lower leaves and any small shoots and half the top foliage (main crown).
 Leave the stem to dry in the shade for a couple of hours then simply pop it into a propagating mix, readily available at your local garden centre.
 Lastly; for an extra boost try to dip the cutting into hormone gel first.

-Good to know: The Geranium is considered the ‘Friendship plant’.
+Good to know: Geranium’s are the ‘Friendship plant’.
 A plant grown from your own cutting and presented in a cool pot might make a thoughtful present for a friend.

 Pests and diseases

 Yes, we have to talk about bug inspection time.
 Geraniums can handle a bit of tough love and are quite hardy, but little beasts like aphids, spider mites or fungus gnats will try and make themselves at home every now and then.
 Check leaves regularly for any signs, but definitely in autumn, when preparing your plant for winter.

 Additionally, the other one to look out for is leaf rust and grey mould.
 To avoid this, simply remove affected leaves, ensuring good ventilation, or applying a natural spray will solve the issues.